 I have been a victim thrice in total.
 It is not a good situation to find oneself in.
-I have decided to share all the tricks that there is with my readers when the third issue occurred a few days ago.
-I tag this article “fix can’t hear the other side iPhone”.
-This recommendation will work for you regardless of the form your own case takes.
-As long and the end result is your inability to hear your caller from the other end, you will be more than happy reading this post today.
-Noteworthy, this can be either way; you can’t hear the caller or your caller can’t hear you.
+I decided to share all the tricks with my readers when the third issue occurred a few days ago.
+I tag this article “Fix can’t hear the other side iPhone”.
+This recommendation will work for you regardless of the form your case takes.
+As long as the result is your inability to hear your caller from the other end, you will be more than happy to read this post today.
+Noteworthy, this can be either way; you can’t hear the caller, or your caller can’t hear you.

 Especially relevant: solution to every major hadware problems of mobile phones

-- Your iPhone is new and you have unconsciously failed to remove the transparent nylon covering the entire face of the phone.
+- Your iPhone is new, and you have unconsciously failed to remove the transparent nylon covering the entire face of the phone.
 This, in turn, blocks your hearing.

 - Have you searched for your earpiece location to see if it is loose?
-Who knows, this might just be the culprit.
+Who knows, this might be the culprit.